aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/faqs/_index.md

 **A**: Since the size of slides is defined at presentation level in Microsoft PowerPoint documents, there is no way to do this.

-**Q: Does Aspose.Slides for Java support previewing a slide before saving?**
+**Q: Does Aspose.Slides for Node.js via Java support previewing a slide before saving?**

 **A**: You can render the presentation slides to images and can use these images for previewing the slides.